paulghaddad/baby_site/src/pages/activities/index.md

 Although sitting up is hard work for baby, you can make it fun and interesting!

-I’d sit on the floor with my son sitting in front of me.
+I’d sit on the floor with Hayden sitting in front of me.
 Then, we’d explore objects together, like a ball, teether, or rattle.
 If he dropped the object, then I’d help him lean over to pick it up.

 Other times, I’d place an object to the side or in front of him and he’d practice picking it up himself.

 Dangling an object in front of baby while they’re sitting is another way to grab and explore an object.
 Plus, it gives baby another perspective of the object.

 Sensory books are great to use with baby while sitting.
-I’d open up a page in a book and my son would lean forward to touch and explore.
+I’d open up a page in a book and Hayden would lean forward to touch and explore.

 **Suggested items**: